 There actually were Thanksgiving-type holidays in New England long before the Europeans arrived.
-American Indians had held harvest celebrations of their own for many years.
+Indigenous people had held harvest celebrations of their own for many years.

 But when the Europeans did arrive, they held the first Thanksgiving that they actually called Thanksgiving in 1607 — in Popham, Maine.

 The Popham Colony was a year-long effort to establish a British colony in Phippsburg, Maine, at the mouth of the Kennebec River.
 It began in the summer of 1607 and ended a year later in 1608.
 For one harsh winter a group of English settlers tried to stick it out at a small fort they built.

 The historie of travaile into Virginia, by William Strachey, tells the story of that first Thanksgiving, Maine style.